 It can be defined as a need for the affection of others even if it means neglecting one’s own person.
 It is considered a pathological condition when it causes suffering.
 Emotional dependence refers to the psychological inability to live by and for oneself.
 With little self-confidence, emotional addicts suffer from this lack in all areas of their lives, especially in the area of love.
 They have a strong tendency to give way to their partner.
 These people are constantly seeking approval from their partner.
 Finally, they suffer from a sickly fear of abandonment.
 Obviously, this weighs heavily on their relationship.

 “Emotional dependence is a drag on healthy relationships.”Dr Dominique Servant, Psychiatrist

 Whether in friendship or love, emotional dependence is a barrier to healthy and balanced relationships.
-Just as in love, emotional dependence in friendship usually leads to jealousy jealousy.
+Just as in love, emotional dependence in friendship usually leads to jealousy.
 Indeed, the addict is very possessive of the people he cares about.
-The notion of exclusivity is often found in his work.
+The notion of exclusivity is often present.
 The addict therefore feels in competition not only with the friend he admires, but also with the people around them.
 It is impossible to achieve a healthy and stable relationship under these conditions.
 The addict is eternally dissatisfied and psychologically exhausted.